Time Out says

 The gameplay is perhaps a bit less exciting.
 At times it can feel less like you’re playing a brilliantly designed game than you are interacting with an impressive set.
 Rather than multiple puzzles to be taken on at once, there’s only one problem to be solved at a time, which means it lacks the high-energy excitement of other escape games.
 Nonetheless, it’s a reasonably enjoyable experience.
 Until, that is, you come to the finale.
 At which point, it took us a full, hair-pullingly frustrating 20 minutes of pressing the same buttons over and over (and over) again to decode a message.
 Frankly, the gameplay leaves a little to be desired, but ultimately, how often do you get to take a trip into an abandoned tube station that gives you a fairly decent escape game into the bargain?

-Enjoy the new entertaining indoor game open from Monday to Sunday, 10 am - 10 pm, bank holidays and school holidays!
+Book the experience now!
+Open from Monday to Sunday, 9 am - 9 pm, bank holidays and school holidays!